 Meanwhile, Dallas directed his first opera, Porgy and Bess, for the Opera Company of Philadelphia in 2007.
 Robert Driver, head of the opera company, saw Dallas’ production of Lazarus Unstoned, was impressed and issued the invitation.

 In 2006 Freedom’s website, produced by Dallas, proclaimed: “We’re back!
 Freedom Rep’s ‘Back With A Vengeance Season’ celebrates our fierce determination to brook any challenge in order to continue the theater’s rich legacy of artistic excellence.
 We know we are creative, spiritually strong, and a beacon in a world desperately in need of light.
 The curiosity and dreams of our precious children and the wisdom and memories of our revered seniors inspire us: we have so many wonderful stories to tell.”

-Still, it was not until 2016 that Freedom (whose official name is New Freedom Theatre) had what looks like a resurrection rather than just a temporary fix.
-The guest artistic director Rajendra Ramoon Maharaj helmed a production of The Trayvon Martin Play and the Harold Arlen-Yip Harburg musical Jamaica, and a fall-winter season is planned.
-Sandra Haughton is executive director.
+Still, it was not until 2016 that Freedom (whose official name is New Freedom Theatre) had what looked like a resurrection rather than just a temporary fix.
+The guest artistic director Rajendra Ramoon Maharaj helmed a production of The Trayvon Martin Play and the Harold Arlen-Yip Harburg musical Jamaica, and a fall-winter season was planned.

 Founders Allen and Leslie, with actress Melba Moore:

 Please share your thoughts with us.
 Address to firstname.lastname@example.org